 What affects the employee, affects the organization too

 The organizational effects of human errors in pay can be vast, with the threat of decreased revenue, wasted time, and possible regulatory noncompliance.
 Unlike in the case of our honest Australian, overpayments are virtually never reported by the recipient, so almost never recovered.

 For a large scale organization that falls victim to just a one percent error rate, an enterprise of 18,000 employees paying an average salary of $50,000 per year could lose up to $9 million.

 Beyond the monetary impact, some of the most important consequences to consider are those that negatively affect the employee.
 Human capital is an organization's most valuable asset, and employee satisfaction is critical to its overall success.

 To reduce human error, reduce the potential for it

-It follows that if you want to curb the costs of human error, you must first remove dependence on humans for data input.
-With the integrated data systems that now make the world turn, we are well past the stage that large enterprises can manipulate tens of millions in compensation figures in simple spreadsheets.
-Implementing solutions that facilitate the move away from spreadsheet-based processes to those that have the functionality to ensure compensation programs are effective can not only protect your business from errors in employees’ paychecks but improve the quality of life for those who are now stuck doing the data entry.
+It follows that if you want to curb the costs of human error, you must first remove dependence on humans for data input and calculation.
+With the integrated data systems that now make the world turn, we are well past the stage where large enterprises can manipulate tens of millions in compensation figures in simple spreadsheets.
+Implementing solutions that move away from spreadsheet-based processes to automated ones can not only protect your business from errors in employees’ paychecks but improve the quality of life for those who are now stuck doing the data entry.